PM Jacinda Ardern's message to beaten 4-year-old's silent family members: 'Come forward'

 "This is why we need partnerships and good relationships between Oranga Tamariki, other agencies and with the Maori and iwi providers who can reach and help families.

 "The reality is that no single government agency is going to be able to keep our children safe.
-That requires everyone- families, neighbours, communities, professionals to care and to talk.
+That requires everyone - families, neighbours, communities, professionals to care and to talk.

 "I'm sure most people know this and it's why we're seeing the local outrage around this case."